k2-fsa/sherpa/docs/source/onnx/tts/pretrained_models/vits.rst

     --vits-tokens=./vits-vctk/tokens.txt \
     --sid=0 \
     --output-filename=./kennedy-0.wav \
-    'Ask not what your country can do for you; ask what you can do for your country.'
+    "Ask not what your country can do for you; ask what you can do for your country."

   ./build/bin/sherpa-onnx-offline-tts \
     --vits-model=./vits-vctk/vits-vctk.onnx \